byterubpay/byterub-site/_posts/2019-12-16-technical-responsibilities-update.md

 binaryFate will administer the General Fund wallet.

-rehrar and Justin Ehrenhofer are getting access to the CCS repository. luigi1111 is getting access to the CCS Monero wallet and will administer payouts.
+rehrar and Justin Ehrenhofer are getting access to the CCS repository. luigi1111 is getting access to the CCS ByteRub wallet and will administer payouts.
 These changes will allow the CCS to operate more smoothly.

 The private view key of the CCS wallet will be added to the CCS website to increase accountability.

-### Monero-Announce mailing list
+### ByteRub-Announce mailing list

-luigi1111 and binaryFate are gaining the ability to approve emails sent to the Monero-Announce mailing list, in addition to pigeons and fluffypony who are the current approvers.
+luigi1111 and binaryFate are gaining the ability to approve emails sent to the ByteRub-Announce mailing list, in addition to pigeons and fluffypony who are the current approvers.

-The Monero-Announce mailing list is an important notification tool for network alerts, new releases, and important discussions.
-Please [subscribe](https://lists.getmonero.org/postorius/lists/monero-announce.lists.getmonero.org/) to it to stay updated!
+The ByteRub-Announce mailing list is an important notification tool for network alerts, new releases, and important discussions.
+Please [subscribe](https://lists.getbyterub.org/postorius/lists/byterub-announce.lists.getbyterub.org/) to it to stay updated!